oxheadalpha/tezos-k8s/README.md

    - `tezedge-full-node-1`
    - `tezedge-full-node-2`

-`baking-node-0` will run baker, endorser, and logger containers and will be the only bootstrap node.  `full-node-*` are just nodes with no extras.  `tezedge-full-node-*` will be tezedge nodes running baker, endorser, and logger containers.
+`baking-node-0` will run baker and logger containers and will be the only bootstrap node.  `full-node-*` are just nodes with no extras.  `tezedge-full-node-*` will be tezedge nodes running baker and logger containers.

 To upgrade your Helm release run: